SNOWSHOEING IN BULGARIA

 Holiday Itinerary

-Day 1: Leaving Sofia Airport we set off for the Rhodope (Rodopi) Mountains.
-Our journey takes us through the Sredna Gora Mountains and across the Thracian Plain, where we should be able to glimpse Great Egret (Egretta alba) in some of the rice fields beside the motorway.
-Having crossed the river Maritsa, where we can pause briefly to observe an important wintering site for Pygmy Cormorant (Phalacrocorax pygmeus), we reach Asenovgrad, a small town nestled in at the foot of the Rhodope (Rodopi) Mountains.
+Day 1: Leaving Sofia we set off for the Rhodope (Rodopi) Mountains.
+Our journey takes us through the Sredna Gora Mountains and across the Thracian Plain, before arriving at Asenovgrad, a small town nestled in at the foot of the Rhodope (Rodopi) Mountains.
 Our accommodation for the night is a beautifully restored 19th century town house.